FarronF/limerick-council-meetings/meetings/2019/03/12-Monthly Meeting of the Municipal District of Adare-Rathkeale/Minutes - Meeting of the Municipal District of Adare-Rathkeale JPC Subcommittee - 14th February 2019.md

 the Christmas period.
 Members complimented the Superintedent and his staff for the

 excellent policing of the District over the season.
+While some residents of the town of
+---
-While some residents of the town of--- Rathkeale had complained of over policing due to checkpoints etc. it was agreed that the
+Rathkeale had complained of over policing due to checkpoints etc. it was agreed that the

 District experienced a relatively crime free Christmas season as a result of this policing